PasinduOG/IRON-MAN/README.md

 ### Method 3: Auto-Suggestion
 1. Send any image, video, or GIF without caption
-2. Bot suggests using `!sticker`
+2. Bot suggests using `!sticker` with media-specific instructions
-3. Follow the suggestion
+3. Follow the suggestion to create your sticker

+### Method 4: Invalid Command Response
+- When you send an invalid command (starting with `!`), bot shows a helpful video response
+- Includes suggestions to use `!commands` to see all available commands

 ## 🎬 Sticker Creation Features